LeToNode/Play2.0-CN-doc/scalaGuide/Iteratees.md

 ## Iteratees

 An Iteratee is a consumer, it describes the way input will be consumed to produce some value.
-Iteratee is a consumer that returns a value it calculates after being fed some input.
+Iteratee is a consumer that returns a value it computes after being fed enough input.

 ```scala
 Iteratee[String,Int] // an iteratee that consumes chunkes of String and produces an Int